America is already feeling the consequences of a looming nationwide rail strike - KESQ

 “The railroads are using shippers, consumers, and the supply chain of our nation as pawns in an effort to get our unions to cave into their contract demands,” said the unions’ statement.
 “Our unions will not cave into these scare tactics, and Congress must not cave into what can only be described as corporate terrorism.”

 The statements show the rising stakes in the labor dispute that could lead to the first national railroad strike in 30 years as soon as this Friday.
-A strike could bring nearly 30% of the nation’s freight to a grinding halt, according to data from the Bureau of Transportation Statistics.
+About 60,000 union members who work for the railroad are set to go on strike, including the engineers and conductors who make up the two-person crews on each train.
+Even though 45,000 other union members belong to unions that have reached tentative deals with the railroads, a strike by engineers and conductors would bring the freight rail system, which carries nearly 30% of the nation’s freight, to a grinding halt.

 It’s about the last thing the US economy needs as it struggles to get over several years of supply chain issues.
 A prolonged strike could mean some empty shelves in stores, temporary closures at factories that don’t have the parts they need to operate, and higher prices due to the limited availability of various consumer goods.